backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 # <center>Data Cleaning</center>
 With only 395 samples, I'd like to retain as many of them as possible.
 However, including underrepresented categories would ultimately result in a weak model.
-Let's take another look at the ones we saw earlier.
+Let's take another look at the outliers we saw earlier.

 ```python